The Best Self-Tanners for Bronzing Your Body

 St. Tropez Self-Tan Extra Dark Bronzing Mousse

-Apply this mousse all-over the body and rinse after 4 hours for a dark tan or 8 hours for a more intense one.
+Apply this mousse all over the body and rinse after four hours for a dark tan or eight hours for a more intense one.
 This provides best results on fairer skin tones.

 Photo: